sarabdict/Budgeting-App/README.md

 # Budgeting-App

-A web-based Budgeting App designed to accommodate specific representation of data and budgeting tools.
+A web-based Budgeting App built with React, designed to accommodate specific representation of data and budgeting tools.
 The app features a personalized budgeting tool, routine tracker of money in and money out, net worth summary, and additional pages soon to be added.

 ## Features